The account of Nepali meter is wealthy and

 is commonly attributed to Bhanubhakta Acharya.
 Bhanubhakta Acharya was regarded

-He is remembered for translating the
+He is recalled for translating the

-understandable to the people.
+clear to the commonwealth.

 Bhanubhakta Acharya's contribution to